nusoldi/thw-nodekit/README.md

 #### `tvc`: Live TVC Tracker

 Tracks vote credits in real-time for a specified validator.

+*Note 1: It is advised to not run this monitor on a live node given the heavy RPC calls required.
+We run it on our monitoring VPS with minimal specs (4 GB RAM / 2 vCPUs) and it runs great (alongside Grafana/Watchtower/etc).*

-*Note: The way `missed_credits` are calculated is against the Rank 1 validator in the cluster, rather than a hypothetical "optimal" validator (such as how vxtools measures it).
+*Note 2: The way `missed_credits` are calculated is against the Rank 1 validator in the cluster, rather than a hypothetical "optimal" validator (such as how vxtools measures it).
 We took this approach for simplicity as the difference between TVC ranks is primarily what we're looking to measure.*

 *   **Arguments**:
     *   `cluster` (Required): Cluster to use.